laverdet/isolated-vm/README.md

     are totally unrecoverable.
 If you receive this error you should log the error, stop serving requests, finish outstanding work, and end the process by calling `process.abort()`.

+*NOTE*: `snapshot` contains compiled machine code.
+That means you should not accept `snapshot` payloads from a user, otherwise they may be able to run arbitrary code.

 ##### `ivm.Isolate.createSnapshot(scripts, warmup_script)`
 * `scripts` *[array]*
 	* `code` *[string]* - Source code to set up this snapshot